stefano-garzarella/qemu-boot-time/README.md

 cp /path/to/qemu/roms/config.seabios-256k .config
 make oldnoconfig
 ```
-You can use `qemu-system-x86_64 -bios seabios/out/bios.bin` to use the SeaBIOS
+You can use `qemu-system-x86_64 -bios seabios/out/bios.bin ...` to use the
-image built.
+SeaBIOS image patched.
 #### qboot
 qboot already defines trace points, we just need to compile it defining
 `BENCHMARK_HACK`